fabianwilflingsederxxxl/techstack-tutorial/04-webpack-react-hmr/Readme.md

 export default renderApp;
 ```

-Depending on the environment we're in, we'll include either the Webpack Dev Server bundle, or the production bundle.
+Depending on the environment we're in we'll include either the Webpack Dev Server bundle or the production bundle.
 Note that the path to Webpack Dev Server's bundle is *virtual*, `dist/js/bundle.js` is not actually read from your hard drive in development mode.
 It's also necessary to give Webpack Dev Server a different port than your main web port.

 **Modify** `src/server/index.js`, changing the `console.log` statement to this: